Gran Canaria Stadium: History

 The stadium was inaugurated on 8 May 2003 with a friendly between UD Las Palmas and Anderlecht which was played in front of a full-capacity seats.
 The match ended 2–1 in favour of Las Palmas.
 The first scorer in the stadium was Rubén Castro.

 With a capacity of 32,400 seats, it is the 14th-largest stadium in Spain and the largest in the Canary Islands by terms of capacity (Although not the largest in terms of surface area of the pitch is concerned).

 From 11 November 2014, the stadium went under restructuring works which lasted for 16 months.
 After the remodelization, the running track was removed to turn the venue into a football-specific stadium, with the seats closer to the playing ground.

 The Island Government has approved funds to upgrade the stadium as it prepares to host matches for the FIFA World Cup in 2030 to over 40,000.
+The upgrades would cost €174.71m and take 36 months to complete, with the goal to finish by July 2029.
+The new features would include a new wraparound grandstand and a lightweight roof that would control humidity, collect rainwater, and power the stadium with solar energy.